Lula, Bolsonaro officially enter campaign season as they court voters

 "We are going to have a lot of work to rebuild this country," he said launching his bid to return to office.
 "I want to be president to change people's lives again, because the way it is, no one can take it anymore," he posted.

 Lula has a double-digit lead in most opinion polls for the Oct.
-2 vote, and his advantage over Bolsonaro increase in simulations of an expected second-round runoff on Oct 30.
+2 vote, and his advantage over Bolsonaro increases in simulations of an expected second-round runoff on Oct 30.

 The poll said 57% of Brazilians disapprove of the way Bolsonaro governs the country, and 37% approve.

-On Tuesday night, Lula and Bolsonaro will be in the same room - the first time on record in years - at the inauguration of Supreme Court Justice Alexandre de Moraes to head Brazil's electoral authority, the Superior Electoral Court.
+On Tuesday night, Lula and Bolsonaro were in the same room at the inauguration of Supreme Court Justice Alexandre de Moraes to head Brazil's electoral authority, the Superior Electoral Court, whose speech was marked by an emphatic defense of democracy and the electoral system.

+Moraes declared it a point of pride that Brazil's democracy can tally and publish electoral results on the day of the vote, the result of an electronic voting system that Bolsonaro has repeatedly attacked.

-(Reporting by Maria Carolina Marcello and Ricardo Brito in Brasilia, Lisandra Paraguassu in Sao Paulo, writing by Anthony Boadle; Editing by Aurora Ellis)
+(Reporting by Maria Carolina Marcello and Ricardo Brito in Brasilia, Lisandra Paraguassu in Sao Paulo, writing by Anthony Boadle; Editing by Aurora Ellis and Richard Pullin)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))